gica3618/pythonradex/docs/difference_pythonradex_RADEX.rst

 Programming language and performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While ``RADEX`` is written in Fortran, ``pythonradex`` is written in python.
-Fortran is generally much faster than python.
-Still, in the typical use case of calculating several models over a grid of parameters (e.g. column density, temperature), ``pythonradex`` can outperform RADEX by a factor of a few, depending on the input parameters.
-This is achieved by an architecture that avoids unnecessary or repeating calculations as much as possible and just-in-time compilation using the `numba <https://numba.readthedocs.io>`_ package.
+Simple performance tests suggest that ``pythonradex`` outperforms ``RADEX`` in the typical use case of calculating several models over a grid of parameters (e.g. column density, temperature).
+The speed advantage of ``pythonradex`` from these tests ranges from ~2 up to ~20, depending on the input parameters and the computing environment.
+To optimize its performance, ``pythonradex`` employs an architecture that avoids unnecessary or repeating calculations as much as possible.
+In addition, it uses just-in-time compilation using the `numba <https://numba.readthedocs.io>`_ package.

 Different output
 ^^^^^^^^^^^^^^^^^^^^^^